 This is where things get interesting.
 Instead of

-you get yourbrand.com/winter-sale
+you get yourbrand.com/winter-sale.

 You’re using your own branded link attached to a custom domain, which changes everything: